istex/istex-merge/README.md

 ```
 This file describes the fields that will be present in the generated merged document.

+**Note**:
+`co-reference` can merge the data coming from all sources.
+The two possible scenarios are:
+- Fields with a simple value (like a string): you can specify a path to where the merged data will be in the final object.
+In the example above, the `sourceUid` field is merged and placed into `sourceUids` (we make it plurial because the value becomes an array).
-**Note**: For fields with an array value (like `_business.duplicates`), `co-reference` can merge the data coming from all sources.
-A property (`sourceUid` in the example above) must be used to discriminate the values and remove potential duplicates if the values are objects.
+- Fields with an array value (like `_business.duplicates`): a property (`sourceUid` in the example above) must be used to discriminate the values and remove potential duplicates if the values are objects.

 #### Rules
 Complete the JSON files describing the priority rules (example: [rules/default.json](./rules/default.json)).